-At the Royal Brompton Centre for Sleep, we've treated patients with sleep disorders for over 20 years.
+At the Royal Brompton Centre for Sleep, we have assessed and cared for patients with sleep disorders for over 20 years.
 We are now one of the largest sleep centres in Europe.

-There are many types of common and complex sleep disorders, from troublesome snoring to sleep apnoea, narcolepsy to parasomnias.
+There are many types of sleep disorders, from troublesome snoring to sleep apnoea, narcolepsy to parasomnias.

 We treat all sleep disorders, but most commonly sleep apnoea.
 This condition causes interrupted breathing during sleep and it is frequently linked to obesity, unhealthy lifestyle choices and diabetes.

 In patients with chronic sleep disorders such as narcolepsy, our specialists create tailored programmes of care to reduce symptoms and significantly improve quality of life.

 You will attend an initial appointment with one of our consultants to confirm your diagnosis and review all options for treatment.

 Your consultant may recommend that you undergo a sleep study.
 This will help us to better understand your condition and how it affects your sleeping patterns.

 The most common kind of sleep study is called a ‘screening study’.
 During this study, we make overnight recordings of:

 - your oxygen levels (by attaching a small clip to your finger)

 - your breathing (by taping a small sensor between your nose and upper lip)